 The study by Cutuli, Alderfer, and Marsac (2019) literature stated the factors that make childhood traumatic, which were abuse, neglect, and violence.
 These studies focused on the influence of childhood trauma on drug abuse.
 The author further described that parental substance abuse highly affects a child's mental health during childhood, due to which they get highly inclined towards dysfunctional drug use in later adult life (Cutuli, Alderfer, and Marsac, 2019).
 However, the study of Piotrowska et al. (2017) from content analysis emphasized that physical violence, such as bullying at schools and other surroundings during childhood, is a significant determinant that causes dysfunctional drug use among young adults in later adult life.

 The third objective of the study is to highlight the family support outside the home that provides the opportunity to be resilient and overcome exposure to trauma and abuse.
 The studies of Karson and Sparks (2013) indicated that children tend to visit several social groups of traumatic people where discussion related to their trauma and abuse occurs.
 A similar author elaborated that these groups respect every individual's pain and provide moral support to overcome the trauma.
-However, the studies of Martin et al. (2014); Harley et al. (2010) from content analysis focused on social institutions that promote trauma-informed practice among the victims of trauma so that they can overcome the issue and lead a sustainable life.
+However, the studies of Martin et al. (2014) and Harley et al. (2010) from content analysis focused on social institutions that promote trauma-informed practice among the victims of trauma so that they can overcome the issue and lead a sustainable life.

 Acheson, A., Richard, D.M., Mathias, C.W. and Dougherty, D.M., 2011.
 Adults with a family history of alcohol-related problems are more impulsive on measures of response initiation and response inhibition.
 Drug and alcohol dependence, 117(2-3), pp.198-203.